mathias82/kafka-schema-registry-spring-demo/README.md

 ## Quickstart

 1) Start infra:
+   Postgrsql : Run Dockerfile and the docker compose file
 ```bash
 docker compose up -d
 # Kafka at localhost:29092, Schema Registry at http://localhost:8081
 ```
+it will create database schema with record

 2) Build all:
 ```bash